Google Algorithm Update for May 2020 – Anything You Need to Know

 This was the second core update for the year 2020, which was the first released last January 2020.
 “Later today, we are releasing a broad core algorithm update, as we do several times per year,” Google said.
 It’s known as the May 2020 Core Update.

 Our guidance about such updates remains as we’ve covered before.”

 The word “algorithm” refers to a process or set of rules to be followed in calculations or other problem-solving operations, especially by a computer.

-In the case of Google, which is a search engine, an algorithm solves the problem of “how to find the most relevant webpages for a particular set of keywords or search terms”.
+In the case of Google, that is a search engine, an algorithm resolves the issue of “how to find the most relevant webpages for a particular set of keywords or search terms”.